-A summer internship is a short-term job opportunities that allow you to obtain introductory hands-on experience in a particular career field.
+A summer internship is a short-term job opportunity that allows you to obtain introductory hands-on experience in a particular career field.
 When looking for information on what a certain professional entails or which career would be the best fit for you, you will often be advised to do an internship so you can make a more informed decision.
 But that’s not the only value of doing an internship.

 While internships can vary hugely in terms of duration, payment, expectations, and the experience itself, every internship opportunity offers tremendous value to interns.
 Here are some of the more compelling reasons why doing at least one internship (if not more) is so highly recommended to high school and college students.